nexageapps/AI/README.md

 <div align="center">

-# AI Learning Path
+# AI Learning Path: From Hello World to Hello GPT

 **The Complete Learning Journey**

-*From basics to building language models.
+*From zero to building your own language models.
 Open-source AI education built by a Master's student, for Master's students.*

 **One path.
 Battle-tested.
 Concepts that actually work for you.**